The Tomb of Seti l

 As you can see from the tomb layout in the picture, there was more than one corridor and many antechambers and pillared rooms, many of them ornately decorated.
 If you notice towards the left of the diagram there is a tunnel that archaeologists suggest needs further excavation.

 Unfortunately, even though this area is on my bucket list I doubt whether I would ever have the pleasure of a visit.
-Many of the tombs in the valley of the kings are closed to tourists, which is quite understandable, due to a need for continued preservation.
+Many of the tombs in the valley of the kings are closed to tourists, which is quite understandable, mainly due to a need for continued preservation.